Demystifying deep search: a holistic evaluation with hint-free multi-hop questions and factorised metrics: Introduction

+Furthermore, existing evaluations suffer from another critical limitation: they typically report only an aggregate pass rate, collapsing diverse failure modes into a single number.
+This masks essential differences—an agent that searches thoroughly but fails to synthesise evidence has fundamentally different weaknesses from one that halts early, misuses its parametric knowledge, or refuses to reason when it should proceed.
+Likewise, when evidence is insufficient, the model should recognise and signal its knowledge gap rather than produce unsupported answers.
+Without disentangling these behaviours, it is difficult to diagnose system deficiencies or to meaningfully guide future improvements.

+In this work, we introduce \dataset{}, a benchmark that rethinks deep-search evaluation through the co-design of \textit{hint-free} questions and a controlled environment.
+We construct \textbf{Hint-Free (HF) Multi-Hop} questions that avoid both path narration and attribute fingerprints while retaining a unique answer (e.g., “Who is the father of Kane Cornes?”).
+These questions are paired with a controlled Wikipedia sandbox containing a reference reasoning path, enabling fine-grained diagnostics.
+To prevent shortcutting, each node in the reference chain is masked so that the next entity can be accessed only through its predecessor.
+This design preserves the ability to compare any valid reasoning strategy against a canonical shortest search-only path—reflecting real settings with multiple possible routes—while decoupling evaluation into search ability, information synthesis, and final task success.
 Additionally, we further design an agentic workflow baseline \workflow{} that explicitly incorporates context retention, memory management, and verification steps, offering a first attempt at addressing the unique challenges posed by hint-free deep search.
 Through our diagnostic evaluation framework, we uncover fundamental brittleness in current systems when reasoning paths must be discovered rather than given, exposing critical gaps between existing capabilities and the requirements of genuine autonomous deep search.

+Based on the diagnostic framework, we evaluate 25 representative state-of-the-art models and observe a consistent pattern: when deprived of hints, even the strongest systems succeed only on a limited questions, and their failures differ markedly from what existing benchmarks suggest.
+Many models retrieve ample evidence but fail to synthesise it into a coherent reasoning chain; others prematurely abandon search or generate unsupported answers despite clear knowledge gaps, revealing weak calibrated refusal.
+These behaviours stand in sharp contrast to their strong performance on conventional multi-hop datasets and highlight the need to evaluate the ability to \emph{discover} reasoning paths rather than merely execute them.

+Our contributions are as follows: \begin{itemize} \item We introduce \dataset{}, the first benchmark to systematically eliminate both path hinting and specification hinting while preserving a controlled environment that supports fine-grained diagnostic analysis. \item We propose a comprehensive evaluation framework that disentangles search sufficiency, information synthesis, and refusal behaviour, enabling precise identification of failure modes in deep-search agents. \item We develop \workflow{}, an agentic workflow with explicit context retention, memory management, and verification mechanisms, showing that our benchmark not only reveals system weaknesses but also informs concrete architectural improvements. \end{itemize}